takanory/slides/20190917pyconjp/PITCHME.md

 Note:

-* Using Requests is like this.
-It's easy to us.
+* If you like Requests, it's easy.

 +++